OpenVessel/Vessel-app/README.md

 # OpenVessel

-## NOTE: This version of the webapp was what was used in the September 10 Nittany AI competition.

 [OpenVessel](http://openvessel.org/) is an open-source Flask app that segments out portions of DICOM files using machine learning hosted on celery workers, and displays the result as a 3D objects using VTK.